Temporary Outdoor Events & Sales Permit

 Before you apply

-• Temporary Outdoor Event applications must be submitted at least 30 days before the first day of the event.
+Temporary Outdoor Events applications must be submitted a minimum of 60 days before the first day of the event, or they will be subject to late fees.

-• Temporary Outdoor Sales applications must be submitted at least 14 days before the first day of the sales event.
+Temporary Outdoor Sales applications must be submitted a minimum of 30 days before the first day of the event, or they will be subject to late fees.

 Once you begin the application, you may save your progress(PDF, 203KB) and return later to complete it at your convenience.